2021 Rackley Roofing 200: Background

 Nashville Superspeedway is a motor racing complex located in Gladeville, Tennessee (though the track has a Lebanon address), United States, about 30 miles (48 km) southeast of Nashville.
 The track was built in 2001 and is currently used for events, driving schools and GT Academy, a reality television competition.

 It is a concrete oval track 11⁄3 miles (2.145 km) long.
 Nashville Superspeedway is owned by Dover Motorsports, Inc., which also owns Dover International Speedway.
 Nashville Superspeedway was the longest concrete oval in NASCAR during the time it was on the NASCAR Xfinity Series and NASCAR Camping World Truck Series circuits.
 Current permanent seating capacity is approximately 25,000.
 Additional portable seats are brought in for some events, and seating capacity can be expanded to 150,000.
 Infrastructure is in place to expand the facility to include a short track, drag strip, and road course.

 Entry list

 Practice

-The first and final practice would take place on Friday, June 18, at 11:56 AM EST. Chandler Smith of Kyle Busch Motorsports would win the pole with a 29.649 and an average speed of 161.489 mph.
+The first and final practice would take place on Friday, June 18, at 11:56 AM EST. Chandler Smith of Kyle Busch Motorsports would top the session with a time of 29.649 and an average speed of 161.489 mph.